-Those figures tell us about the stages in accounting process.
-It also can be said that both are procedure texts.
+From the figure and also the text, it can be said that both are procedure texts.
 A procedure text explains about stages/ how to do or make something.
 This text has some characteristics such as:

-- Having generic structures: aim(s), ingredients, steps - Using simple present tense - Usually using imperative sentence, although it is not a must. - Using connectives such as firstly, then, finally, etc. - Using adverbs (time, manner, etc.) such as for an hour, quickly, etc.
+- Having generic structures: aim(s), ingredients, steps - Using simple present tense

+- Usually using imperative sentence, although it is not a must. - Using connectives such as firstly, then, finally, etc. - Using adverbs (time, manner, etc.) such as for an hour, quickly, etc.